 They can also be using their websites to encourage visitors to subscribe offsite communications, such as newsletters and remarketing.
 Since GDPR, the value of a subscriber and opt-in has sky-rocketed, with the communications delivered as a result becoming much more targeted and engaging.
 When brands build this kind of meaningful interaction, they have the opportunity to greatly improve customer loyalty, which is critical in the battle for ecommerce attention.

 Whether marketplaces are good or bad, one thing remains; brand must make changes if they want to continue to operate in an ecommerce market currently monopolised by one major player.
-For smaller brands, marketplaces may be an essential step in the journey, while larger brands may be better off focusing on improving their direct competitive edge to compete.
+For some brands, marketplaces may be an essential step in the journey (although they should be chosen wisely), while others may be better off focusing on improving their direct competitive edge to compete.
 Data activation, brand awareness and personalised onsite UX are critical for any brand looking to win the ecommerce competition.